Wednesday, 23 October 2013

 First one, the hierarchy practised between the communities (But then, hierarchy is an ever present evil which not just exists between the castes, also between classes (poor/rich) as well.
 Mahabharata dispassionately narrates how individual gets abused by society.
 It was not just Karna or Ekalavya who were treated badly.
 Acharya Drona, a Brahmin who had all the skills to be a king, did not have milk to feed his baby.

 Second one, rigidity in the system (no movement between castes).
 Reasons for this, I have discussed it here and here.
 Basically I am presuming, Ashoka's organisational spread of Buddhism made the rest of the communities to recoil.
-They were alarmed with the number of people deserting their own faith.
+They were alarmed with the number of people deserting their own faith /rituals.
 Buddhism instilled a fear amongst them.
 Rigidity was brought in to prevent people from abandoning their community.
 (If you leave, you can't enter in, ever).

 No comments: